itpp-labs/website-addons/website_multi_company/doc/index.rst

 If you get error *The style compilation failed*, add modules to **Dependencies** field.
 It allows to attach theme-like dependencies to corresponding theme and prevent themes compatibility problems.

-If you get error *The style compilation failed*, add modules to **Dependencies** field.
-It allows to attach theme-like dependencies to corresponding theme and prevent themes compatibility problems.

 Note: themes that depend on ``theme_common`` don't work in demo installation.
 To avoid this, you have to create database without demo data or comment out demo files in ``__manifest__.py`` file of ``theme_common`` module like this::

   'demo': [